The last and very important step in drum mixing is to add reverb to drums. Reverb will give your drums air, and space and make the sound more natural.

 You can solo both tracks and you will hear the effect more clearly.
 Continue doing it solo or with the whole mix until you are satisfied with the sound.
 There are no rules.
 Every song needs a different approach.

 The goal here is to maintain the power of the main drum track but also blend some reverb.
-Sound mustn’t be too dry or too wet.
+The sound mustn’t be too dry or too wet.
 Continue blending until it sounds as you wanted.

 This is one of the many ways you can use reverb on drums.
 There are various ways to do it.
 But this method works in most cases.
 No matter what genre it is.
 This is the best practice to add reverb on VST drums.